 To understand what a Trading and a Demat account is from the right perspective, let us look at what happens when you place an order to buy shares.

-Let us assume that you sold 500 shares of Stock “X” at Rs.
-420. The trading engine will have to first satisfy itself that you have the balance of shares in your Demat account.
-Once you have the required balance in your Demat account, 500 shares will be debited from your Demat account on T+1 day and the amount of Rs.
-2,10,000 will be credited to your bank account on T+2 day.
-In case of an offline account, you need to provide the Debit Instruction Slip (DIS) to your broker on the same day.
-This problem is solved if you have an online demat account and you have given Power of Attorney to your broker.
+Let us assume that you sold 500 shares of Stock 'X' at Rs.420.
+The trading engine will have to first satisfy itself that you have balance of shares in your Demat account.
+Once you have the required balance in your Demat account, the 500 shares will be debited to your Demat account on T+1 day and the amount of Rs 2,10,000 lakhs are credited to your bank account on T+2 day.
+In case of offline account, you need to provide the Debit Instruction Slip (DIS) to your broker on the same day.
+This problem is solved if in case you have an online Demat account and you have given Power of Attorney to your broker.
 In that case, the entire process is seamless.

 This is an interesting question.
 Assume that you bought shares of "X" on Monday.
 You will get the Demat credit only on Wednesday evening.
 That means you can effectively sell it only on Thursday.
 What if the price has moved up by 10% on Wednesday morning?
 Can you sell it before it comes to your Demat account?
 The answer is yes.
 The broker will allow you to sell the shares before it comes into your Demat account.
 However, there is a risk that you may not get the delivery on T+2 day due to a short delivery.
 In that case, your shares will go into an auction and will come into your Demat account only on T+3 day.
 That means your sale of shares could turn bad.
 That is the risk you run when you sell shares that have not yet come into your Demat account.